4d/docs/docs/API/OutGoingMessageClass.md

 The `.setStatus()` function <!-- REF #OutGoingMessageClass.setStatus().Summary -->sets the `status` property with the given *status*<!-- END REF -->.

 If *status* is not an integer value, an error is raised.

+For a list of HTTP status codes, please refer the [HTTP status code list on Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 <!-- END REF -->